 At Zylo, we discover the SaaS applications in the enterprise and provide a SaaS management platform as one system of record to track SaaS application spend, utilization and employee feedback.
 The full view of this information, categorized in one system, is invaluable and means: no more spreadsheets, no more surprise auto-renewals, no more Shadow-IT, and the list goes on and on.

-Going Deeper than SaaS Application Visibility Drives Actionable Data
+Going Beyond SaaS Application Visibility Drives Actionable Data

 Active Utilization is One of the Best Measurements for SaaS Application Value

 Knowing how many licenses were purchased and how many licenses are provisioned is important information, but it doesn’t tell the full story about how valuable each application is to the users.
 Looking at active usage of each license paints a more valuable picture and gives you data to make decisions about your SaaS license optimization in real-time.

 Best Practices to Measure the Value of Your SaaS Applications

 Monitor your active SaaS application usage on a regular basis

 Knowing what the typical usage frequency should be, for each SaaS application, is information known at the time of purchase.
 In the average organization, 40% of applications are left unused or underutilized.
 Being able to run routine reports to analyze utilization activity allows you to identify low-utilization and put a plan in place around it.
 Aim for a 90% utilization rate.

 Survey your employees to gauge SaaS application satisfaction and value

 After a SaaS application is purchased, it is often hard to figure out if the users find value in it.
 Surveying users on a periodic basis is a good practice to begin in order to monitor satisfaction over time and correlate SaaS application usage and spend with SaaS application satisfaction.